 International travel can be an adventure for parents with young children.
 Although young children may not remember every aspect of their experience, parents can fill in the memory blanks with plenty of pictures to remind young ones of their travel abroad.
-Families traveling internationally with young children need to take precautions so their children are safe at all times.
-Following a few simple tips will help parents prepare properly for their children's overseas experience.
+Families traveling internationally with young children must take precautions to keep their children safe.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.